Best audiophile headphones 2022 - NewsBreak

 Style: Closed-back | Cable length: 3m | Noise-cancelling: No | Connector: No | Weight: 285g (without cable)Solid build Forthright and informative sound Even-handed nature 1.2m cable is an optional extra

 While Austrian Audio is a new company, the people behind it are ex-AKG employees and some of the most experienced in the industry.
-That maturity shines through in its Hi-X50 on-ear audiophile headphones.
+That maturity shines through in its Hi-X50 on-ears.

-They're solid, quality-built headphones, and components like the headband cushioning and memory foam earpads can be easily replaced.
+They're solid, quality-built headphones, and components including the headband cushioning and memory foam earpads can be easily replaced.
 So you don't need to worry about wear and tear.

-To wear, they're light and easy to ignore, and they come with a 3m cable, though a 1.2m optional extra is also available – worth considering if you'll be using these cans on the move.
+They're light and easy to ignore when worn, and come with a 3m cable, though a 1.2m optional extra is also available – worth considering if you're going to be using these cans on the move.

-But be warned: they don't suffer fools gladly.
-Subpar source material has nowhere to hide, as every scratch and pop is exposed.
-But when the source material is up to standard, these headphones truly shine, unearthing lots of detail and organising it into a musically cohesive presentation.
+Be warned: sub-par source material has nowhere to hide, as they show up every scratch and pop.
+But when the source material is up to standard, these audiophile headphones truly shine, unearthing lots of detail and organising it into a musically cohesive presentation.
 It’s a pretty even-handed sound, without much in the way of undue emphasis on any part of the frequency range.
 This balanced performance perfectly matches the brand's maturity beyond its years.

 Read the full Austrian Audio Hi-X50 review